-Paraprofessionar Description The Freedom Area School District will ensure that all paraprofessional's will be highly qualified in the areas of Autism, Behavior, Reading (NCLB), and Transitional Services to provide students the utmost education based on the needs displayed.
+The Freedom Area School District will ensure that all paraprofessional's will be offered professional development in the areas of Autism, Behavior, Reading (NCLB), and Transitional Services to provide students the utmost education based on the needs displayed.
 The BVIU provides the district with a yearly survey to offer more training for paraprofessionals that may be in need for re-certification.
 These survey results are then used to plan for professional development opportunities for paraprofessionals and staff within the district.
-In addition, the Director of Curriculum and Instruction meets with all paraprofessionals throughout the school year to review professional development opportunities and discuss roles and responsibilities.
-Each paraprofessional must complete the required professional development hours (20), as well as complete a portfolio that reflects their special education knowledge and background.
-However, in previous years the Freedom Area School District has tended to hire certified teachers as paraprofessionals in order to address student needs appropriately.
-Person Responsible Director of Curriculum and Instruction, School Psychologist, Building Principals Start Date 8/15/2016 End Date 8/16/2019 Program Area(s) Professional Education, Special Education

-Hours Per Session 5.0

-of Sessions 4

-of Participants Per Session 20

-Provider BVIU, PATTAN, District

-Provider Type School Entity

-PDE Approved Yes

-Knowledge Gain The Freedom Area School District will continue to encourage its paraprofessionals to seek trainings in their specified content areas.

-Research & Best Practices Base Best Practices and Research will vary based on the needs that the districts students will display.
-For classroom teachers, school counselors and education specialists Enhances the educator's content knowledge in the area of the educator's certification or assignment.
-Increases the educator's teaching skills based on research on effective practice, with attention given to interventions for struggling students.
-Provides educators with a variety of classroom-based assessment skills and the skills needed to analyze and use data in instructional decision-making.
+In addition, the principals and special education coordinator meet with all paraprofessionals throughout the school year to review professional development opportunities.
+Each paraprofessional must complete the required professional development hours (20).
+However, in previous years the Freedom Area School r Hours Per Session 5.0 of Sessions 4 of Participants Per 15 Session Provider BVIU, PATTAN, District Provider Type School Entity PDE Approved Yes Knowledge Gain The Freedom Area School District will continue to encourage its paraprofessionals to seek training in their specified content areas.
+Research & Best Best Practices and Research will vary based on the needs that the districts Practices Base students will display.
+For classroom Enhances the educator's content knowledge in the area of the educator's teachers, school certification or assignment. counselors and Increases the educator's teaching skills based on research on effective practice, with attention given to interventions for struggling students. education specialists Provides educators with a variety of classroom-based assessment skills and the skills needed to analyze and use data in instructional decision-making.
 Empowers educators to work effectively with parents and community partners.
-For school or LEA administrators, and other educators seeking leadership roles Provides the knowledge and skills to think and plan strategically, ensuring that assessments, curriculum, instruction, staff professional education, teaching materials and interventions for struggling students are aligned to each other as well as to Pennsylvania's academic standards.
-Provides leaders with the ability to access and use appropriate data to inform decision-making.
+For school or LEA Provides the knowledge and skills to think and plan strategically, ensuring that administrators, and assessments, curriculum, instruction, staff professional education, teaching other educators materials and interventions for struggling students are aligned to each other as seeking leadership well as to Pennsylvania's academic standards. roles Provides leaders with the ability to access and use appropriate data to inform decision-making.
 Empowers leaders to create a culture of teaching and learning, with an emphasis on learning.
 Instructs the leader in managing resources for effective results.
-Training Format LEA Whole Group Presentation Series of Workshops Live Webinar Department Focused Presentation Professional Learning Communities Offsite Conferences Participant Roles Classroom teachers Paraprofessional Grade Levels Elementary - Primary (preK - grade 1) Elementary - Intermediate (grades 2-5) Middle (grades 6-8) High (grades 9-12)
+Training Format LEA Whole Group Presentation - Series of Workshops Live Webinar Department Focused Presentation